fword-dev/f-word.dev/src/episodes/12/index.md

 **Bruce:** Live a little.

-**Vadim:** Our good old friend, Brian Cardo posted Hass [inaudible 00:24:46] post, at the beginning of May, I believe.
-So he announced the intent to implement for the Hass pseudo-class, which is a rather shocking thing to hear because I think it’s already 10 years old, this idea, and they used to have it in jQuery.
+**Vadim:** Our good old friend, Brian Kardell posted his 'Can I :has?' post, at the beginning of May, I believe.
+So he announced the intent to implement for the :has pseudo-class, which is a rather shocking thing to hear because I think it’s already 10 years old, this idea, and they used to have it in jQuery.

 **Bruce:** They still have it in jQuery, yeah.

 **Vadim:** Yeah.
 It sounds like… And it’s a thing to do, and it’s a thing to implement, but it used to be a holy grail of CSS lecture, which is very tempting to have and very hard to implement.

-**Vadim:** And one company approached [inaudible 00:25:22] and I guess, Brian personally, which is I/O. Never heard about it.
+**Vadim:** And one company approached Igalia and I guess, Brian personally, which is Eyeo.
+Never heard about it.
 But then Brian explained that they have AdBlock browser and AdBlock extensions.

-**Vadim:** I realized that our old friend [inaudible 00:25:35] from Opera and [inaudible 00:25:36] days is working there.
+**Vadim:** I realized that our old friend Shwetank from Opera Devrel days is working there.
 So I guess he is somehow related to this intent to implement.

 **Vadim:** And at the beginning of June, we have it implemented in Chrome Canary.
 To be honest, I haven’t played with it personally.
 And I think I’m going to record a video for my blog in the next few days, just trying it out.

 **Vadim:** But after Brian published his announcement, one month later, we have it in Chrome Canary.
-And there was a really nice blog post published a few days ago on Smashing magazine explaining why on earth you would need a Hass pseudo-class.
+And there was a really nice blog post published a few days ago on Smashing magazine explaining why on earth you would need a :has pseudo-class.

-**Vadim:** You would think that everyone knows what it’s for and how we would use it to be able.
-To explain this Hass selector, it’s really important to have really good use cases for that and to show some UIs and some code.
+**Vadim:** You would think that everyone knows what it’s for and how we would use it.
+To be able to explain this :has selector, it’s really important to have really good use cases for that and to show some UIs and some code.

-**Vadim:** And that’s what Adrien [inaudible 00:26:29] actually did.
+**Vadim:** And that’s what Adrian Bece actually did.
 He tried to explain not how the actual selector works, but where it could be applied in your interfaces.

 **Vadim:** And only from his blog post, I realized that we actually have something similar in our CSS already.
 For example, empty pseudo-class actually checks if there’s anything inside of this element.